 Attorney Alen Takhsh of Takhsh Law P.C. works to help keep immigrating clients safe when they come asking for asylum.
 He has successfully represented clients and their families seeking asylum because they feared what might happen to them in their home countries.

 Takhsh Law P.C. can work with you through every step of your asylum application to increase your odds of gaining entry to the U.S. Ensuring that your application is as accurate and truthful as possible is critically important because it reduces your chance of facing removal proceedings in the future.
 A high-quality asylum application can also be a first step toward bringing your family with you, finding work in the U.S., and applying for a Green Card.

-SEEKING ASYLUM FOR YOUR FAMILY
+ASYLUM LAWYERS FOR YOUR FAMILY

 Those who are granted asylum in the U.S. are one step closer to bringing their families with them.
 It’s only after you’ve been granted asylum, however, that including your spouse and children younger than 21 is possible.
 That’s why getting help from an experienced and knowledgeable attorney can mean everything in your efforts.